HFaifman/Housing_Anywhere_Challenge/README.md

 ## Technical debt:

 It´s been an hectic week.
 I´ve unit tested most components, but I couldn´t do an integration test on App to see if everything put together was working properly.
+I just couldn´t find the time and I do apologise for that.